carter-hanford/retro-game-launcher/README.md

 ---

-## Roadmap

-Possible future additions:

-- [ ] macOS and Linux builds (electron-builder targets).
-- [ ] Optional Steam/Indie integration (launch via Steam client).
-- [ ] Backup/restore of `games.json` and artwork.

----

 ## License

+Open-source.
 Use and modify as you like.
-If you share a fork, a link back or credit is appreciated.
+If you share a fork, show me what you create with it!